philipturner/molecular-renderer/Documentation/tests.md

 ## MM4

 Simulate the time evolution of a compiled structure with ~80 zJ of strain energy.
-Captures 200 very short frames (2 fs each) and renders the trajectory after 2 seconds of delay.
+Capture 200 very short frames (2 fs each) and render the trajectory after 2 seconds of delay.

 Temperature, calculated from $\frac{3}{2}$ kT of kinetic energy per atom, should not exceed ~150 K. With 1 fs time steps, energy stays between -42 zJ and -43 zJ.